 BRCA1 antibody | MS13

 BRCA1 is expressed numerous organs including mammary and ovarian tissues (Miki et al. 1994) .
-Mutations in the BRCA-1 gene are associated with hereditary breast and ovarian cancers, particularly at a younger age of diagnosis.
-Women carrying BRCA1 mutations have a 50-95% chance of developing breast cancer in later life (Elit 2001), secondary cancers such as prostate or melanoma also frequently arise in the latter stages of both male and female breast cancer patients (Benevento et al. 2012), but genetic screening and increased awareness of preventative surgery, can reduce this risk significantly (Scheuer et al. 2002).
+Mutations in the BRCA-1 gene are associated with hereditary breast and ovarian cancers.
+Secondary cancers such as prostate or melanoma also frequently arise in the latter stages of both male and female breast cancer patients (Benevento et al. 2012), but genetic screening and increased awareness of preventative surgery, can reduce this risk significantly (Scheuer et al. 2002).
 However, in males pancreatic and prostate cancer appear to be more strongly associated with BRCA2 gene mutations (Gallagher et al. 2010).

-Mouse anti human BRCA1 antibody, clone MS13 is suitable for use in the immunohistochemical staining of human breast (Fraser et al. 2003) and for immunofluorescence in multiple cell lines (Scully et al. 1996).
+Mouse anti human BRCA1 antibody, clone MS13 is suitable for use in the immunohistochemical staining of human tissues (Fraser et al. 2003) and for immunofluorescence in multiple cell lines (Scully et al. 1996).

 - Target Species